Argentine lawmakers approve bill to legalize abortion - Journal du Cameroun

 Argentina’s bishops lamented the result, saying: “As Argentines, this decision hurts us.”

-President Mauricio Macri, who made it clear from the outset that he was “in favor of life,” described the debate as “historic.”
+President Mauricio Macri, who made it clear from the outset that he was “in favor of life,” described the debate as “historic” and said it showed “we have been able to resolve our differences with respect.”

-“We have been able to resolve our differences with respect, with tolerance and listening to each other, understanding that dialogue is the path that will strengthen our future,” he said.

 Lawmakers wrangled through more than 22 hours of emotionally charged debate.
 Nearly all 257 members spoke before the vote was taken, as activists on both sides of the divide kept vigil in the streets outside.